Optiminer/OptiminerZero/README.md

 the best intensity for your card but you can experiment with different values.

-E.g., adding '-i 2' to command line sets intensity to 2 for all cards.
-If you have multiple card you can specify one '-i' for each card, e.g., if you have four cards '-i 3 -i 4 -i 4 -i 3' (same order as -d).
+E.g., adding `-i 2` to command line sets intensity to 2 for all cards.
+If you have multiple card you can specify one `-i` for each card, e.g., if you have four cards `-i 3 -i 4 -i 4 -i 3` (same order as `-d`).
 An intensity value of 0 means auto-detect.

 ### `GLIBCXX_3.4.20' not found on Ubuntu 14.04